Benefits For Nannies

 - If a family offers you a job, you then decide whether or not to accept.

-We're here to help you with communication with the family if needed.
+We're here to help you with any questions you may have and communication with the family if needed.

 - If you accept an offer, the family will prepare a written employment